Voyager (novel): Jamaica

 Disguised as a Frenchman, Jamie attends a ball for the local governor (his old friend Lord John Grey) and leaves to speak to John privately.
 A young woman is murdered at the ball and the guests are detained under suspicion.
-Claire also speaks to John and he tells her that he gave Jamie a portrait of his son, Willie, whom Jamie has yet to tell her about.
+Claire also speaks to John and he tells her that he gave Jamie a portrait of his son, Willie, who Jamie has yet to tell her about.
 Jamie and Claire search for Young Ian at a slave market and later at the plantation of a Mrs. Abernathy, whom they identify as the former Geillis Duncan.
 After their stay with her, Jamie and Claire discover that Geillis has Ian captive.
 Jamie and his men plan to recover Ian, only to find that Geillis has left and taken Ian with her.
 Claire visits Geillis' workroom and finds a picture of Brianna nailed to the table, with suggestion of an intended sacrifice of her.
-After a struggle in a cave on Jamaica, Claire kills Geillis with an axe to the neck and she and Jamie escape with Ian.
-As they sail away from Jamaica, they are chased by the Porpoise again.
-In a storm, the British ship is lost, and the Scottish ship Artemis is blown off course, and shipwrecked in the American colony of Georgia.
+After a struggle in a cave on Hispaniola, Claire kills Geillis with an axe to the neck and she and Jamie escape with Ian.
+As they sail away from Hispaniola on a stolen ship, they are chased by Porpoise again.
+In a storm, Porpoise is lost, and the stolen ship is blown off course, and shipwrecked in the American colony of Georgia.